SyedSarafeenaAli/CustomerSegmentation-KMeansClustering/README.md

 b(i) (Inter-cluster distance): The average distance from point i to all points in the nearest neighboring cluster.

 Formula: The silhouette score for a single point i is calculated as (b(i) - a(i)) / max(a(i), b(i))

+# Problem Statement:-

+Businesses often struggle to understand the diverse needs and behaviors of their customers.
+Without clear segmentation, marketing efforts can become generic and less effective.
+The challenge lies in identifying distinct groups within a customer base to tailor strategies that resonate with each segment's unique characteristics.

+# Objective:-

+The primary objective of this project is to apply the K-Means clustering algorithm to segment customers based on their purchasing behavior, demographics, or interactions with products or services.
+By doing so, the project aims to:

+1) Identify distinct customer groups: Uncover natural clusters within the customer data.

+2) Enhance marketing strategies: Develop targeted campaigns that address the specific needs and preferences of each segment.

+3) Improve customer satisfaction: Offer personalized experiences that increase engagement and loyalty.

+4) Optimize resource allocation: Allocate marketing resources more efficiently by focusing on high-value segments.